Eyas2006/LinearProject/README.md

-# LinearProject - MatrixLab Pro - Web-Based Math Calculator
+# MatrixLab Pro - Web-Based Math Calculator

 MatrixLab Pro is a powerful web application that helps students and researchers perform advanced matrix calculations and solve differential equations through an easy-to-use interface.